opendatasoft/ods-documentation-explore-api/source/includes/v2/_odsql.md

 avg(population) as avg_population # Return the average of the population
 ```

-This function takes a numeric field literal and returns the `avg` for this field.
+This function takes a numeric field literal.
+It returns the average (`avg`) of this field.

 ## Where clause